 The Museum of Socialist Art

-A little to the south of the city, not far from the football stadium, you will find an open air museum dedicated to the communist era in Bulgaria.
+A little to the south of the city, not far from the football stadium, you will find an open-air museum dedicated to the communist era in Bulgaria.
 Divided into three sections, the museum collects the history of the communist party that ruled the country for more than 40 years.
-The first section contains propaganda videos where you can see military parades, speeches by national officials and Russian leaders as well as news clips from the post war era.
+The first section contains propaganda videos where you can see military parades, speeches by national officials and Russian leaders as well as news clips from the post-war era.
 The second part has paintings by renown artists that depicted life in those years.
 Finally, the third section is outside, a garden which has sculptures of all the sizes showcasing the glory of the party.

-Parks & markets
+Parks & Public Markets

 The capital has numerous parks and green areas.
 This is a perfect occasion to rest and to cool off the summer heat.
 Borisova is the biggest, oldest and the most-known park in Sofia.
 The park is located near the football stadium and is dominated by a communist sculpture.

-The metropole is also known for its numerous public markets.
+The metropolis is also known for its numerous public markets.
 The Central Hall, Zhenski or Ladies’ market provide different things to see, smell, taste and buy.
 You can easily spend a few hours exploring them.
 Don’t forget to eat there, you will not have fresher food than this!
 Don't forget to check the Bitaka flea market for some unusual findings.

 Churches, Mosque & Synagogue